-Whether you live in a rural area with lots of land around your own parcel, or an urban center where a lot abutting yours happens to be vacant, the appearance of a “For Sale” sign in front of that abutting land may intrigue you.
+Whether you live in a rural area with lots of land around your own parcel, or an urban center where a lot abutting yours happens to be vacant, the appearance of a “For Sale” sign in front of that land next to yours may intrigue you.
 Is this an opportunity to enhance the value and appeal of your home?
 Let's look further into the practical and financial considerations.

-Then you might want to call the owner, introduce yourself as a neighbor, ask about the listing price and whether, as a neighbor, the owner wouldn’t agree to a discount.
-(You can call the real estate broker listed on the sign – the broker will get a commission one way or the other – but a personal approach might yield better results.)
+Then you might want to call the owner, introduce yourself, ask about the listing price and whether, as a neighbor, the owner wouldn’t agree to a discount.
+(You can call the real estate broker listed on the sign, who will get a commission one way or the other, but a personal approach might yield better results.)

 Would acquiring the abutting property increase the development value of your own property?
 For example, your property may have enough land for an additional building lot but not enough road frontage for an additional lot.
 In that case, does the abutting property have enough road frontage so that some of it could be added to your property without reducing the road frontage of the abutting property to less than the minimum required to make it a buildable lot?

 Creating a new building lot may entail surveying and engineering costs.
 Get an estimate of those costs from a local surveyor or civil engineer; they should be substantially less than the value of an additional building lot.

-Perhaps your own home has enough land, or enough road frontage, so that – if you acquired the abutting land – you could create two additional building lots without reducing the acreage or the road frontage of your own home below the minimum amounts required in your zoning district.
+Perhaps your own home has enough land, or enough road frontage, so that by acquiring the abutting land, you could create two additional building lots without reducing the acreage or road frontage of your own home below the minimums required in your zoning district.

 This would be like buying two building lots for the price of one.
 As above, talk to a local surveyor or civil engineer about the additional costs involved.